 The board's watchdog timer may be connected to the bus reset via a 2-pin connector.
 It may be enabled or disabled under program control.
 The timer is automatically disabled whenever a bus reset occurs.
 A mechanical relay is provided to signal external circuitry.
 The relay can be activated by the watchdog timer or under software control.

 Fail-safe Digital I/O

 In the event that power is lost to the PC, solid state relays connected to the 626’s digital I/O will not be powered to the on state.
-This allows solid state relay boards, such as model 720RBDIN to be powered from a remote power supply without the chance of output relays turning on when the PC is turned off.
+This allows solid state relay boards to be powered from a remote power supply without the chance of output relays turning on when the PC is turned off.

-The model 626’s forty-eight digital lines have standard pin outs for solid state relay boards.
+The board's 48 digital lines have standard pinouts for solid state relay boards.
 Each line is software programmable as an input or output.
-Forty inputs may be programmed for edge detection and interrupts.
-The status of output lines may be monitored by software.
-Whenever a system reset occurs, all output channels are turned off.
+40 of the inputs may be independently programmed for edge detection.
+All outputs are turned off upon system reset.